 Adding a Predefined Reply

-To setup a predefined reply, go to Support > Predefined Replies.
-You will need to configure categories and predefined replies in the same way as knowledgebase articles.
+To set up a predefined reply, go to Support > Predefined Replies.
+Configure categories and predefined replies in the same way as knowledgebase articles.

 Using a Predefined Reply